Risk Perspectives in Telehealth: Informed Consent

 When telehealth became a feasible option for healthcare delivery, some states implemented informed consent laws specifically addressing telehealth.
 However, like other aspects of telehealth regulation, informed consent laws vary among states.
 For example, some states may require written informed consent, while others permit verbal consent.

-Even in the absence of state guidance, telehealth providers should carefully consider their informed consent processes because “failure to properly obtain a patient's informed consent before initiating telehealth services can increase a provider's risk of facing consent-based negligence claims . . .”3
+Even in the absence of state guidance, telehealth providers should carefully consider their informed consent processes because “failure to properly obtain a patient’s informed consent before initiating telehealth services can increase a provider’s risk of facing consent-based negligence claims . . .”2

 Whether developing a separate informed consent process or modifying an existing process to cover telehealth, healthcare providers should consider including the following elements (in addition to any state-required information):

-- The names of all involved healthcare providers with their credentials and locations, as well as any other staff that may help facilitate the telehealth service
+- The names of all involved healthcare providers with their credentials and locations as well as any other staff that may help facilitate the telehealth service

-- Alternative options for treatment and care
+- Alternative options for care and treatment

 - Any risks specifically related to the electronic nature of the care delivery (e.g., technology disruptions, failures, or limitations)